shiehn/signals-and-sorcery-server/README.md

 - [Community Discord](https://discord.gg/UcHCjfpRkV)

-# DAWNet infrastructure (DockerCompose)
+# Signals & Sorcery infrastructure (DockerCompose)

-This is a monorepo containing all the services needed to support the DAWNet plugin and client.
+This is a monorepo containing all the services needed to support the Crucible plugin and runes-client.
 The repo contains the following services:

-* **DAWNET API SERVER:** The Django server (DRF) which serves the API and handles uploads/downloads to cloud storage.
+* **Signals & Sorcery API SERVER:** The Django server (DRF) which serves the API and handles uploads/downloads to cloud storage.
-* **DAWNET WEBSOCKET SERVER:** A Python websockets server which handles the realtime communication between the dawnet remote Google Colabs (or scripts)
+* **Signals & Sorcery WEBSOCKET SERVER:** A Python websockets server which handles the realtime communication between the RUNES / Google Colabs (or scripts)
-* **POSTGRES DATABASE:** The database which stores all the data for the DAWNet infrastructure
+* **POSTGRES DATABASE:** The database which stores all the data for the Signals & Sorcery infrastructure

 NOTE: there are a few other services which are currently just placeholders to support potential functionality such as a web frontend for user auth, etc.